Spaghetti with Garlic, Chard, and Pecorino-Romano Cheese

 Swiss Chard is one of those greens I’m not sure I ever tasted before I started growing it in my garden, but I liked the flavor right away when I tried it.
 I also love the way you can snip off chard leaves as they get big and the plant will keep producing more leaves all summer and well into the fall.
 That cut-and-come-again quality makes chard a gardener’s dream plant, especially in Utah where so many leafy greens don’t do well once the hot summer weather gets here.

-This simple dish of Spaghetti with Garlic, Chard, and Pecorino-Romano Cheese that has Italian Whole Wheat Spaghetti, garlic-sauteed chard, and delicious Pecorino-Romano Cheese, and it’s something I threw together when I had a big bowl of just-cut chard leaves and was craving pasta.
+This simple dish of Spaghetti with Garlic, Chard, and Pecorino-Romano Cheese has Italian Whole Wheat Spaghetti or Fiber Gourmet Light Spaghetti (affiliate link), garlic-sauteed chard, and delicious Pecorino-Romano Cheese, and this tasty Swiss Chard Pasta is something I threw together when I had a big bowl of just-cut chard leaves and was craving pasta.
 It turned out to be so tasty that the next time I cut chard leaves, I took photos and wrote down the recipe.

 If you don’t have a garden with chard, any type of greens could be used here, although sturdier greens like kale would need to cook a bit longer.
 Look below for other tasty ideas with chard from myself and other bloggers.
-I have a few rows of chard and they’re producing pretty well, so if you have a good recipe using chard I’d love to hear about it in the comments.
+And if you have a good recipe using chard I’d love to hear about it in the comments.
 And check out my Salute to Swiss Chard for more Swiss Chard ideas!